 Today, cameras have become so popular that there may be hardly any person without a camera.
 We all carry cameras in our smartphones that are always ready to take shots when we want.
 You are lucky that you are living in a time where we all carry cameras for photography.

 Photography, as you know it today, was not cheap and common in the past century.
 Because cameras were not available in shape as we know it today.

 Early cameras took hours to take a picture, which means you don’t have to move for hours!
 It may look strange but it is true.
 These cameras were only useful for taking pictures of buildings or natural scenes.

-History of the camera goes back to 11th century, a time known as the golden era of Muslims.
-When a muslim arab Ibn-Al-Haytham, who was expert in optics invented the camera known as Pinhole camera or camera obscura.
-This camera was a wooden box, dark from inside with a small hole in it.
-When light passed through the hole it formed an inverted image inside the box.
-But, this camera couldn’t preserve the image.
+History of the camera goes back to the 11th century; a time known as the golden period of Muslims.
+During that period, a Muslim Arab scientist Ibn Al-Haytham – who was an expert in optics – invented the camera known as the Pinhole camera or camera obscura.

 Image Preserving Camera

-In the year 1839, Daguerre found an effective process for photography, which he named after himself “Daguerreotype.
-The images formed with this process were longer lasting and were not affected by light.
+In the year 1839, Mr. Daguerre found an effective process for photography, which he named after himself “Daguerreotype”.
+The images formed with this process were long lasting and were not affected by light.

-The era of digital cameras was started when the technology needed to make them became available.
-Fuji DS-1P was a first true digital camera made in the year 1988.
-It had 2 MB SRAM for storing a digital image until the image was transferred to the computer.
-But, this model never went commercially.
-The first commercially available digital camera was DS-X by Fuji, sold at the end of 1988.
+The first true digital camera was made in 1988 and was called Fuji DS-1P.
+It had 2 MB SRAM for storing a digital image until the image was transferred to a computer.
+Despite being a successful digital camera, this model never went commercially.
+The first commercially available digital camera was DS-X by Fuji and was sold at the end of 1988.